byzheng/my-website/content/authors/bangyou-zheng/_index.md

 Bangyou Zheng is a research scientist of digital agriculture at the CSIRO.
 His research interests include crop modelling, crop phenotype to genotype adaptation, high throughput phenotyping, big data in agriculture and R programming.

 He works in Crop Adaptation and Modelling team.
 The team deploys skills in physiology, phenomics, data management and decision systems to deliver innovations in crop yield.

+Opinions are own own.
+Posts are not an endorsement.